Fetching Bank Data: Open Finance Enablement

 Overview

-- You will continue to use the same APIs and endpoints—but Lean will now power them through Open Finance API connectivity directly with banks, not legacy reverse-engineered connections.
+- You will continue to use the same APIs and data v2 endpoints—but Lean will now power them through Open Finance API connectivity directly with banks, not legacy bank connections.

 - You benefit from API-first, regulatory-mandated Open Finance infrastructure, replacing older wrap-around integrations.

-- Your users get a faster, cleaner, fully guided payment journey — no manual inputs, no OTP detours, no “cool-off” delays.
+- Your users get a faster, cleaner, fully guided bank data sharing journey — no manual inputs, no OTP detours, no “reconnect required” by end-user.

 - A few new backend fields will be required to meet Open Finance standards (clearly documented in the migration guide).

-- A few new SDK functions are introduced to support consent, authentication, and redirect handling, along with some onboarding details to be shared in the DevPortal.
+- The same ** `connect SDK function** supports consent, authentication, and redirect handling, along with some onboarding details to be shared in the Lean Application Dashboard.

-Migration will deliver your users a faster, fully automated end-to-end payment experience with fewer steps and less friction using native smartphone and desktop journeys with smooth app-to-app redirection.
+Migration will deliver your users a faster, fully automated end-to-end sharing account information experience with fewer steps and less friction using native smartphone and desktop journeys with smooth app-to-app redirection.

 Note, the 'Al Tareq' branding in the Open Finance flow is mandatory for all Open Finance based user connections.
 It is a regulator driven brand initiative designed to foster end user trust and awareness